nelson-analytics/Air-Quality-End-to-End-Data-Pipeline-on-Snowflake/README.md

 - **Purpose:** Flatten, cleanse, and standardize data.
 - **Process:**
   - Parse and flatten JSON into structured tables using Snowflake SQL.
   - Apply validation, null handling, and type consistency checks.
+  - Transform some rows into column formats
   - Store results as **Flatten Tables**.

 ### 4️⃣ Consumption Layer